PCdLf/wearables/cran-comments.md

     Status: Error
     Message: SSL certificate problem: certificate has expired

 ###The website exists, but the SSL certificate has expired.
-Authors of the website are notified, this will have no effect on the package
+Authors of the website are notified, this will have no effect on the package.

 ## This is the first submission of the package.